How Do You Finance a Knockdown Rebuild?

 Can you get a loan if you have a mortgage?

-“Yes, provided you have enough equity, you can continue to work with your current home loan, and just add the construction portion on top of that,” says Polatkesen.
-“You may also choose to use your savings as a partial contribution towards the rebuild, or use a combination of equity and savings.”
+“Yes, provided you have enough equity, you can continue to work with your current home loan, and just add the knockdown rebuild cost on top of that,” says Polatkesen.
+“You may also choose to use your savings as a partial contribution towards the knockdown rebuild, or use a combination of equity and savings.”

-“Another option is to refinance your existing mortgage.
-This involves renegotiating a new loan with your current lender, often at a lower interest rate, and incorporating the cost of your rebuild into the new loan amount,” he says.
+“Another option is to refinance your existing home loan.
+This involves renegotiating a new loan with your current loan facility or lender, often at a lower interest rate, and incorporating the cost of your rebuild into the new loan amount,” he says.

 Can you use a home equity loan?

 “Yes, you can,” says Polatkesen.
-“If you’ve lived in your current property for a long time and have built up significant equity, you can apply for an equity loan to finance your knockdown-rebuild.
+“If you’ve lived in your current home for a long time and have built up significant equity, you can apply for an equity loan to finance your knock down rebuild with your current lender.
 This involves borrowing against the value of your existing property to fund your new build.
 If you have enough equity in your current property, you may find it’s enough to fund the entire rebuild project, including demolition, fencing, landscaping and even furniture.

 “One important thing to remember: when assessing how much equity you have in your property, you can’t include the house value in its current form as it won’t exist after demolition.